DavidMercier/NIMS/doc/getting_started.rst

    :scale: 40 %
    :align: center

-   *Plot of the evolution of the Young's modulus of the sample in function of the indentation depth.*
+   *Plot of the evolution of the Young's modulus of the sample with the multilayer elastic model in function of the indentation depth.*

 .. figure:: ./_pictures/GUI_Main_Window_Efilm_curve.png
    :scale: 40 %
    :align: center

-   *Plot of the evolution of the Young's modulus of the film in function of the indentation depth.*
+   *Plot of the evolution of the Young's modulus of the film with the multilayer elastic model in function of the indentation depth.*